Across the globe, organizations are struggling with one essential hiring metric, i.e., talent retention.

 The companies need to be very much sensitive while hiring as the majority of commercial contractors only do it to replace people leaving or retiring or over-full work capacity of current staff.
 A company should always plan for both short and long-term goals through strategic hiring which incorporates to attract the best people.

 You can ramp up your social media presence to authentically showcase your company performance while expanding your reach and further engaging your ideal candidates.
 This stands even more powerful when you encourage current employees to share their workplace stories on social media.
-You can also add up plenty of videos and photos on common channels like Facebook, LinkedIn, Twitter, and Instagram.
+You can also add up plenty of videos and photos on common channels like Facebook, LinkedIn, Twitter, and Instagram for employee retention.

 Focusing on fostered engagement, rewards, and a balanced work environment will help to inspire your employees to stick around and do their best work.
 Often, the employees who are highly engaged in your organization become some of your best brand ambassadors.